jadijadi/lpic1book/content/1101_perform_security_administration_tasks.md

+Title: 110.1 Perform security administration tasks
+Date: 2021-08-03 13:40
+Category: 110

-#110.1 Perform security administration tasks
+# 110.1 Perform security administration tasks
 *Weight: 3*

 Candidates should know how to review system configuration to ensure host security in accordance with local security policies.